You are here

 11.5.3 Calculating the lump sum amount

-This has the effect of calculating a redemption amount payable that is approximately 30% less than what would have been payable to the person if they had continued to receive payments until pension age.
+This has the effect of calculating a redemption amount payable that is substantially less than what would have been payable to the person if they had continued to receive payments until pension age.

 11.5.4 Resumption of payments after a lump sum has been paid